layroxc-ai/Hack/README.md

 end)

 task.spawn(function()
-    while task.wait(0.06) do
+    while task.wait(0.1) do
-        pcall(function()
-            if (_G.SilentAim or _G.AutoShoot) then
-                local m = GetMurderer()
-                if m then SilentShoot(m) end
-            end

-            if _G.Hitbox then
-                for _, v in pairs(Players:GetPlayers()) do
-                    if v \~= LocalPlayer and v.Character and v.Character:FindFirstChild("HumanoidRootPart") then
-                        v.Character.HumanoidRootPart.Size = Vector3.new(_G.HitboxSize, _G.HitboxSize, _G.HitboxSize)
-                    end
-                end
-            end

-            if _G.KillAura then
-                local knife = LocalPlayer.Character:FindFirstChild("Knife") or LocalPlayer.Backpack:FindFirstChild("Knife")
-                if knife then knife.Parent = LocalPlayer.Character end
-                for _, v in pairs(Players:GetPlayers()) do
-                    if v \~= LocalPlayer and v.Character then local dist = (v.Character.HumanoidRootPart.Position - LocalPlayer.Character.HumanoidRootPart.Position).Magnitude
-                        if dist < _G.AuraRadius then
-                            LocalPlayer.Character.HumanoidRootPart.CFrame = v.Character.HumanoidRootPart.CFrame * CFrame.new(0,0,1)
-                            if knife then knife:Activate() end
-                            firetouchinterest(v.Character.HumanoidRootPart, knife and knife.Handle, 0)
-                            firetouchinterest(v.Character.HumanoidRootPart, knife and knife.Handle, 1)
-                        end
-                    end
-                end
-            end

         if _G.GrabGun then
-                for _, v in pairs(Workspace:GetDescendants()) do
+            for _, v in pairs(workspace:GetDescendants()) do
                 if v.Name == "GunDrop" then v.CFrame = LocalPlayer.Character.HumanoidRootPart.CFrame end
             end
         end

-            if _G.Farm then
+        if _G.StealthFarm then
-                for _, v in pairs(Workspace:GetDescendants()) do
+            for _, v in pairs(workspace:GetDescendants()) do
-                    if v.Name == "Coin" or v.Name == "Candy" then
-                        LocalPlayer.Character.HumanoidRootPart.CFrame = v.CFrame * CFrame.new(0,5,0)
+                if v.Name == "Coin" or v.Name == "Candy" then LocalPlayer.Character.HumanoidRootPart.CFrame = v.CFrame end
             end
         end
-            end
-        end)
     end
 end)